 In addition to the individual guarantee of freedom of expression and information, the ICCPR states in Article 20 para.
 1 that "Any propaganda for war shall be prohibited by law" and in para.
 2 that "Any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law."
 This provision, which has no counterpart in the ECHR, seems rather odd at first sight, as it contains not a subjective human right, but formulates an objective requirement directed at the states.
-The concept of "war propaganda" was introduced to the debates on the drafting of the ICCPR by the Soviet Union as a ground for permissible restriction on the right to freedom of expression under Article 19 (3) (as well as justifying restriction under Articles 18(3), 21 or 22(2)).
-Thus, by virtue of Article 20, states are under an obligation to prohibit war propaganda under domestic law.
+The concept of "war propaganda" was introduced to the debates on the drafting of the ICCPR by the Soviet Union as a ground for permissible restriction on the right to freedom of expression under Article 19 (3) (as well as justifying restriction under Articles 18(3), 21 or 22(2)).45 Thus, by virtue of Article 20, states are under an obligation to prohibit war propaganda under domestic law.
 The prohibition of propaganda for war should not only cover direct incitement to war but also the antecedent form of speech that enabled such incitement to be effective, in particular "the repeated and insistent expression of an opinion for the purpose of creating a climate of hatred and lack of understanding between the peoples of two or more countries, in order to bring them eventually to armed conflict."46 Therefore, Article 20(2) mandates that any "advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law."

 At first, some Western states opposed this provision, because they feared that the Soviet Bloc states would exploit Article 20 ICCPR to undermine the right to free speech.
-They had good reason, because, as explained above, the term "propaganda for war" is rather vague and no definition or uniform use in other international norms had been developed.
-Despite that, the
+They had good reason, because, as explained above, the term "propaganda for war" is rather vague and no definition or uniform use in other international norms had been developed.47 Despite that, the provision was finally included in the ICCPR to meet the interests of newly independent states associated with the Non-Aligned Movement (NAM) that such a provision was necessary to ensure their protection from the superior military, economic, and cultural capabilities of the Cold War superpowers.48 However, upon ratifying the ICCPR, fifteen states declared reservations to Article 20 ICCPR.49 The common thread to these reservations is that the provision is unnecessary given pre-existing legislation on public order offenses and that it constitutes an undue restraint on freedom of expression.
+These reservations impede the effective implementation of the prohibition of war propaganda.

-&lt;sup>45Paul M. Taylor, A Commentary On The International Covenants Of Civil And Political Rights Comment on Article 20, at 580.
+45Paul M. Taylor, A Commentary On The International Covenants Of Civil And Political Rights Comment on Article 20, at 580.

-&lt;sup>46 UN GAOR, 16th Sess., 1079th mtg, 3rd Comm., at 97, U.N.
+46 UN GAOR, 16th Sess., 1079th mtg, 3rd Comm., at 97, U.N.
 Doc.
 E/2573 (Oct.
 20,1961).